 We all want to be noticed, but for the right reasons.
 Consider the long-term affects of your appearance.
 Individuality is a wonderful thing, but not if it keeps you from getting where you want to be.

-Romantic or not, a warm smile makes you seem open to engaging with other people.
+A warm smile makes you seem open to engaging with other people.
 It can comfort frayed nerves, ease tension, and is highly contagious (in a good way).

 But the best of smiles are not just formed by your mouth.
 It shows in your eyes, too.
 The eyes are the windows to the soul, and if they are smiling, you appear happy, trustworthy, and confident.

 Look in a mirror and smile.
 What do you think?